-MiCom 2017 is composed of five sessions that capture the key aspects of microbial interactions.
+MiCom 2020 will comprise five thematic core themes that capture the key aspects of microbial interactions.
 We invite all PhD students conducting research on related fields to share their findings.

 Microbes in their natural settings evolve various survival strategies that dominate their interactions with the surrounding organisms and environment.
 On an individualistic level, they employ adaptive tactics that help them maximize their growth in changing environmental conditions.
 However they also display cooperative or antagonistic traits with neighboring species that influence at a community level.
 This session calls for the researchers to exhibit their work on strategies used by microbes to colonize the environment, bet hedge, and manifest various genotypes and phenotypes in the population.
 Such strategies are important to consider since they lead to increased fitness and also assist in forming interactive communities like micro colonies and biofilms.
 It also provides an opportunity to discuss work on microbial applications to the environment in the form of bioremediation and biogeochemical cycles.

 Keynote speaker: Prof. Dr. Martin Grininger, Prof. PhD Sean F. Brady

 Microbial systems are in the forefront of the strategies for the discovery of novel molecules.
 The natural products of these organisms have an enormous structural diversity that results in a Janus-faced range of activities: at times important in the pharmaceutical compendium, yet also being hazardous to life.
 In a higher level, this session will involve the microbial secondary metabolome and its effect on microbial interactions.
 Specifically, it aims to promote the discussion of the many aspects of microbial natural products, such as the cloning and characterization of the natural product biosynthetic machinery, the prediction of yet-to-be isolated novel compounds, as well as the generation of new molecules by combinatorial biosynthesis.